Baker Bowl: 1894 fire

-While the Phillies were playing a short road trip and then staging six home games at the University of Pennsylvania Grounds at 37th and Spruce, a building crew worked around the clock to erect temporary bleachers.
-The makeshift stands were finished in time for the game on August 18.
+While the Phillies were playing a short road trip and staging six home games at the University of Pennsylvania Athletic Grounds at 37th and Spruce, a building crew worked around the clock erecting temporary bleachers.
+The Phillies returned to Broad and Huntington for the August 18, 1894 game against Cleveland rebuilt with new bleachers.
+5,500 fans paid admission of which 4,000 were seated in left field.
+The weather threatened rain otherwise a larger crowd would have been expected to see the Phillies win 11 to 6.

 1895 reconstruction and expansion

 During the 1894–95 off-season, the park was fully rebuilt, seated 18,800, and was dedicated on May 2, 1895.

 The Phillies' National League Park was the first ballpark to be constructed primarily of steel and brick to prevent future fires.
 The ballpark had outer brick walls on all four sides, three wide steel stairways between decks, and a series of fifteen 30-foot heavy iron girders supporting the platforms and roof of the upper deck.
 The upper deck was made possible by the use of the cantilever system.

 Cantilever design was a new architectural technique in stadium construction in 1894, and National League Park was the first to be constructed with it.
-The ballpark's cantilevered concrete supports eliminated the need for many of the support columns in the pavilion that had made for “obstructed view seating” in the original ballpark and other stadiums.
+The ballpark's cantilevered concrete supports eliminated the need for many of the support columns in the pavilion that had made for "obstructed view seating" in the original ballpark and other stadiums.
 Use of the cantilever design would become, and continues to be standard in the construction of stadiums.